sclasen/swf4go/readme.md

 some of the eccentricities of the swf service.

 swf4go also uses these facilities to provide an erlang/akka style Finite State Machine abstraction, which is used to model workflows as FSMs.

+Please see the godoc for detailed documentation and examples.